beginning of content

 11-minute read

-If you or someone in your care has experienced a severe fall, go to your nearest emergency department or call triple zero (000) and ask for an ambulance.
+If you or someone you care for has experienced a severe fall, go to your nearest emergency department or call triple zero (000) and ask for an ambulance.

 Key facts

-- Falls are often due to gradual physical changes that affect the way we move, or hazards in and around the home.
+• Falls are often due to gradual physical changes that affect the way you move.

-- Falls can cause hip fractures and other serious injuries that may need longer hospital care and have long term effects.
+• Falls can cause hip fractures and other serious injuries — you may need care in hospital.

-- There are many things you can do to reduce your chance of having a fall.
+• There are many things you can do to reduce your chance of being injured by a fall.

-- It is important to see your doctor if you have had a fall, even if you were not injured.
+• It's important to see your doctor if you've had a fall, even if you were not injured.

-Anyone can have a fall, but falls are a major health concern for older people (those aged 65 and over).
+Falls are a major health concern for older people (those aged 65 years and over).
+Older people are much more likely to be admitted to hospital after a fall than younger people.

 Falls are the number one cause of accidental injury in older Australians.
-As our population ages and the number of older people grows, the number of falls and fall-related hospitalisations increases.
-1 in 4 people who are aged 65 and over have at least 1 fall per year.
+One in 4 people who are aged 65 years and over have at least 1 fall per year.

-There are things you can do to reduce the chance of you or your loved one having a fall and/or being seriously injured in a fall.
-Motivation, healthy habits and awareness of how to reduce the risk can all play a part in preventing older people from having a fall.
+There are things you can do to lower the chance of having a fall or being seriously injured in a fall.
+Having healthy habits and an awareness of what causes falls can help.

-If someone falls, it's not necessarily because they are not concentrating or they are clumsy.
+If someone falls, it's not necessarily because they were not concentrating or they are clumsy.
 There are many reasons why older people might have a fall, including those listed below.

 Changes to the body